shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/uniswap_latestpairs.md

 ![UNISWAPEXCHANGE](../../../.gitbook/assets/Uniswap_exchange.gif)

-# Getting familiar with TheGraph and GraphQL queries
+# Getting familiar with TheGraph and GraphQL
 [The Graph](https://graphql.org/) is a **decentralized protocol for indexing and querying data** from blockchains.
 It is able to query networks like Ethereum and since Uniswap is built on Ethereum, it will allow us to get its on-chain data.

 ## Finding Uniswap V3 subgraph on Thegraph